ken-bimmel/jedi-on-tauntauns/rules/rules.md

 ## Contested Checks

 A contested check is called for when two or more characters in a scene are competing over the outcome of an action.
 To resolve a contested check, each character makes a roll with the Stat they are using for the check (as determined by the GM).
 The highest result is the victor.
 Tied results represent a stalemate, and do not count as failures.

+## Planned Actions

+If a character is under no time pressure or stress when they make a check, they may make that check as a Planned Action.
+When making a Planned Action an actor may:

+- Take half of the maximum die value for the Stat being used, instead of rolling the die (i.e. d10 -> 5, d12 -> 6, etc.)
+- Receive help from other players, who spend can their Destiny Points (see below) to grant a +1 bonus to the roll

 <!-- This needs a better name than "Twist of Destiny" -->